dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 **General**

-### Cyndi's List of Genealoty Sites on the Internet
+### Cyndi's List of Genealogy Sites on the Internet
-This site categorizes genealogy sites on the Internet to make your searching easier.
+This site categorizes genealogy sites to make your searching easier.
 It's a great starting point for doing genealogy research.